Mikejo5000/vsts-docs-pr/docs/report/widget-catalog.md

 <p>For team admins, supports access to the quick dialog to [add or remove team members](../work/scale/multiple-teams.md).</p>
 </div>

 <div style="clear:left;font-size:100%">
 </div>

+ > [!NOTE]
+ > This widget is a convenient way to add team members to specific teams within projects.
+If you remove it, you can still [add members to your team from the team administration page](../work/scale/multiple-teams.md#add-team-members).

 ----
 <a id="team-room-widget"></a>